-In the previous lecture, we saw how TCP connections help us establish a reliable, bidirectional channel of communication between two peers.
-In this lecture, we will see how web infrastructure builds upon those connections to allow web browsers to communicate with web servers.

-In particular, we will learn about HTTP (HyperText Transfer Protocol).
+We learned that a TCP connection establishes a reliable bidirectional channel of communication between two computers on the Internet.
+Web infrastructure builds upon those connections to allow web browsers to communicate with web servers.
+We will learn about HTTP (HyperText Transfer Protocol).
 This application-level protocol allows HTTP clients (e.g., web browsers) to request resources (e.g., HTML files) from HTTP servers over a TCP connection.